Capital World Group

 Vietnam’s garment and textile sector remains a key economic engine.
 Its export value reached about US$44 billion in 2024 (up 11% year-on-year).
 The industry is organized into upstream (fiber production), midstream (fabric production and dyeing), and downstream (garment manufacturing) segments.

-Vietnam textile manufacturers are overwhelmingly focused on apparel: VITAS reports show that:
+Vietnam textile manufacturers are overwhelmingly focused on apparel, VITAS reports show that:

 • Roughly 70% of the country’s 3,800+ textile factories make garments, while only 6% produce yarn.